oktadev/okta-blog/_source/_posts/2020-08-05-java-arm-performance.md

 ## Conclusion

 The overall winner of these benchmarks is my MacBook Pro!
 Joking aside, the difference between Amazon's second-generation Arm processors and the _equivalent_ Intel processor wasn't what I expected when I started writing this post.
-If I had to pick between t3.medium and the m6g.medium, I'd say the overall winner of this shadow is the m6g.medium.
+If I had to pick between t3.medium and the m6g.medium, I'd say the overall winner of this showdown is the Arm m6g.medium.

 As I mentioned at the start of this post, all of this info needs to be taken with a grain of salt.
 Your Java applications will perform differently than these benchmarks, you will need to make your own conclusion to figure out if switching to Arm is right for you.
 The biggest challenge in switching from x86_64 to Arm64 is making sure your native dependencies are available—but this is much less of an issue nowadays as both Java and Linux distros have been supporting Arm for years.